-- (1) Includes the value of the interest subsidy paid to officers on loans incurred to purchase Units, and the amount paid to officers under the flexible spending plan.
-In the case of lan Sutherland, this also includes \$62,960 in Director's Fees and \$12,260 as a Fund Trustee. - (2) Includes the value of insurance premiums paid by the Company with respect to term life insurance for the officers, contributions made by the Company to the officers' defined contribution pension plan (a similar amount is incurred for officers in the defined benefit plan however, under securities law, these costs are not required to be shown), payments made on the retirement, resignation or termination of an officer's employment and any other miscellaneous payments. - (3) Ian Sutherland was appointed Chairman of the Board on March 21, 1997.
-He was previously President & CEO of the Company.
-Pursuant to an employment agreement dated March 27, 1997, the Company deposited \$300,000 in a trust for Mr. Sutherland pursuant to which he is paid approximately one-fifth of the value of the trust assets on an annual basis over a period of five years.
-Under All Other Compensation, his total includes term life insurance premiums, Company contributions made to the officers' defined contribution pension plan, a retiring allowance plus the first year payment from the trust agreement stated above. - (4) Edward Kennedy was appointed CEO of Alaska Commercial Company, in addition to his position of Chairman, in March 1995.
-He was previously Executive Vice-President and Chief Operating Officer of the Company until his recent appointment to President & CEO (March 21, 1997).
-His compensation has been expressed in Canadian dollars.
-His totals under All Other Compensation for 1995 and 1996 include term life insurance premiums, Company contributions made to the officers' defined contribution pension plan plus relocation allowances provided on his moves between Canada and Alaska.
+- (1) Includes the value of the interest subsidy paid to officers on loans incurred to purchase Units, and the amount paid to officers under the flexible spending plan. - (2) Includes the value of insurance premiums paid by the Company with respect to term life insurance for the officers, contributions made by the Company to the officers' defined contribution pension plan (a similar amount is incurred for officers in the defined benefit plan however, under securities law, these costs are not required to be shown), payments made on the retirement, resignation or termination of an officer's employment and any other miscellaneous payments.
+Dallas Thorsteinson's total for 1998 includes a relocation allowance provided on his move to Winnipeg. - (3) Dallas Thorsteinson was appointed Executive Vice-President in April 1998 and subsequently left the Company in April 1999.
+Prior to his employment with The North West Company he was National Director Of Merchandising with the Products Division of Petro Canada. - (4) Carl McKay was appointed Vice-President, Sales & Operations in March 1998.
+He was previously General Manager, Interior Region with The North West Company.

-For the financial year ended January 31, 1998, the Company provided to all the officers a total of \$1,026,968 in Base Salaries, \$206,028 in Bonuses, \$268,469 in Other Annual Compensation and \$707,128 in All Other Compensation.
+For the financial year ended January 30, 1999, the Company provided to all the officers a total of \$1,209,887 in Base Salaries, \$114,042 in Bonuses, \$325,631 in Other Annual Compensation and \$461,812 in All Other Compensation.

-UAR Grants in Last Fiscal Year
+UAR Grants in Last Financial Year

-The following table sets forth information concerning individual grants of UARs to the Named Executive Officers during the financial year of the Company ended January 31, 1998.
+The following table sets forth information concerning individual grants of UARs to the Named Executive Officers during the financial year of the Company ended January 30, 1999.